The Hit List (game show): Round One – Five of Five from Five

-The teams are played a selection of five 5-second clips from hit tracks of each decade (1970s to 2010s) and must press their buzzer whenever they recognise a song.
+The teams are played a selection of five 5-second clips from hit tracks of each decade (1970s to 2010s or 2020s) and must press their buzzer whenever they recognise a song.
 A correct answer earns the team one point.
-Scores in this round then carry over to Round Two.
+Scores in this round carry over to Round Two.
+From series 8, correctly identifying all five songs results in the team winning £500, regardless of the outcome.

 Round Two

-In this round, the teams race to reach ten points first, with the last team to do so being eliminated.
-All songs here share a randomly chosen theme.
+The teams race to reach ten points first, with the last team to do so being eliminated.
+All songs share a randomly chosen theme.
 Gameplay is the same as in Round One, though a correct answer entitles the team to a follow-up song, while a miss puts the team on "mute" (locking them out of the song) and gives the opponents a chance to claim the point.
+The round ends when two teams reach ten points or the Hit List is exhausted; if the latter happens and there is a tie, the affected teams will play one tie-breaker track to decide who advances to the next round.

 Round Three

 The two remaining teams must identify a range of song titles and artists by listening to the very beginning of the songs.
-Each team is given a 45-second clock and take turns going through several "Hit Lists", each of which has four songs, each of which contains a visual theme; for example, an image of an artist mentioned in the lyrics of a track.
+Each team is given a 45-second clock and takes turns going through several "Hit Lists", each of which has four songs and contains a visual theme – for example, an image of an artist mentioned in the lyrics of a track.
 Teams also alternate choosing Hit Lists and their songs (the choice order is independent from the play order, so one team may be picking a song for themselves or for their opponents), and once a Hit List is exhausted, a new one is chosen.

 This round is played chess clock style – the team in control at any given time must clear a song (or use a "skip") before passing control to the other team, and whoever runs out of time first is eliminated from the game.
-Teams may give as many answers as they desire for each song until they either provide a right answer or "skip".
-Each team has three "skips" at the outset, each of which may be used three seconds after the start of each track.
+Teams may give as many answers as they desire for each song until they either provide a right answer or skip.
+Each team has three skips at the outset, each of which may be used three seconds after the start of each track.

-The Final Chart Rundown
+Round Four – The Final Chart Rundown

-This round sees the final team attempting to recognise ten songs and artists before the money runs out.
-The team will start the round with £10,000 available in their prize pot, but after five seconds of each track that is played, the money starts to drop at a rate of £1 per hundredth of a second (£100 per second).
-If the team can correctly name ten song titles and artists before the money disappears, they will go home with whatever is left in the pot.
-Otherwise, they will leave with nothing.
-(In Celebrity Specials, losing teams leave with £500 for their chosen charities.)
+The final team attempts to recognise ten songs and artists before the money runs out.
+The team starts the round with £10,000 available in the prize pot, but after five seconds of each track that is played, the money starts to drop at a rate of £1 per hundredth of a second (£100 per second).
+If the team can correctly name ten song titles and artists before the money disappears, the pair will go home with whatever is left in the pot; otherwise, the couple will leave with nothing.
+(In celebrity specials, losing teams leave with £500 for their chosen charities.)

-Milestones

-Contestants Tom and Paul from Liverpool became the first team to win the entire £10,000 jackpot in the first episode of series 8, broadcast 19 July 2025.